SerenityOS/serenity/Base/usr/share/man/man2/mount.md

 * `ProcFS` (or `proc`): The process pseudo-filesystem (normally mounted at `/proc`).
 * `DevPtsFS` (or `devpts`): The pseudoterminal pseudo-filesystem (normally mounted at `/dev/pts`).
 * `TmpFS` (or `tmp`): A non-persistent filesystem that stores all its data in RAM.
 An instance of this filesystem is normally mounted at `/tmp`.
+* `Plan9FS` (or `9p`): A remote filesystem served over the 9P protocol.

 For Ext2FS, `source_fd` must refer to an open file descriptor to a file containing the filesystem image.
 This may be a device file or any other seekable file.
+For Plan9FS, `source_fd` must refer to a socket or a device connected to a 9P server.
 All the other filesystems ignore the `source_fd` - you can even pass an invalid file descriptor such as -1.

 The following `flags` are supported: